oRyLee/cse15l-lab-reports/index.md

 ```pwd``` - stands for "print working directory", and it'll display the current working directory
 ```cp``` - stands for "class path", this causes java to search for class files

-- you can use commands such as the one above in the terminal
+- you can use commands such as the one above in the terminal for different functions
 - there's an example of a command used in a terminal down below!